-Because Customer Success is such a new industry, most CS leaders don’t come from an executive background.
+Because Customer Success is such a new industry, most Customer Sucess leaders don’t come from an executive background.
 They don’t have decades of experience selling their ideas up the chain.
-CS hasn’t been around that long!
+Customer Success (CS) hasn’t been around that long!
 So, one issue we’ve seen come up over and over again is how unprepared CS leaders feel as they make the transition to higher rungs on the company ladder.
 This problem goes both ways.
 Executives don’t always understand what CS is for or what it does.
 If you’re stepping into a situation like that, the prospect of educating up the chain can be incredibly daunting.

 Unfortunately, this results in CS leaders getting so wrapped up in what they want to say (and how important it is!) that they forget the other half of the equation – asking the question, “What is the best way to convey this information so that it gets absorbed by my audience?”
 There is no one correct answer to this question.
 You need to understand your audience, their preferences and personalities, and tailor the message to them.